IsaacMvmv/N/README.md

   If you compile, your resoult is a BIT faster (More performance) than prebuilt ones, making the game go at ~1-10fps more.
 And if we want pi to run doom3 nice, I will make it able to to it. :D

+# TODO:
+  -More support
+  -GUI (Will be made in nodejs and python, more info in discord) -And more

 # My repos: